Louiskovski/SuperBlenderGalaxy/README.md

 ## Editing

 ### Adding objects
-Be sure that Blender's command line window is open (*Window -> Toggle System Console*).
-As of this version it is required to enter object names in this window.

-To add objects, be sure that you selected the zone's collection, which you want to add your object, and click on **Add Galaxy Object** to add an object of your likeling.
+To add objects, be sure that you selected the zone's collection, which you want to add your object, then go to the **Map Tools** tab and enter the object name in the *Add this object* line and click on **Add Galaxy Object** to add an object of your likeling.
 If Asset Searching is enabled, the plugin searches for assets in a given folder structure using your entered object name in Blender files and links them.
 More about this at **Asset Usage**.

-Once a type is selected, Blender will probably freeze briefly.
-If this is the case, an object name must be entered.
-Go to Blender's Command Line window and enter your object name.
-(Sorry, I don't understand how to do this with Blender's UI :P, Will probably be replaced later anyway with a selection from the ObjectDatabase)

 ### Editing objects
 Select an object and go to the *Mario Galaxy - Object Settings* tab to get all editable parameters of the selected objects such as object aruments, area shapes, gravity sizes, and more.

-You will also find an **Alternative Name** string.
-If you enter an name here, the exporter will ignore the actual object name and will use this one instead.
-This is required if you have multiple objects with the same name, as Blender's outliner can not store the same object name (adds an .001 to the name).
-When adding objects, it adds an name in this field by default.

 ### Paths

-Paths can have parameters per point, so to edit these, go to editing mode and select the point, then go to the *Item* tab to the *Transform* column:
+Paths can have parameters per point, so to edit these, go to editing mode and select the point, then go to the *Object Settings* tab to the *Point Settings* section.
-- **Mean Tilt** The point speed (arg 0)
-- **Mean Radius** The point stop value (arg5), but in the formula Y.XXXX (XXXX is the actual speed, Y sets, if it is enabled at all: 1 = false, 0 = true)

-To get more point settings for an extra ordinary path, click on **Path** under *Point Settings* under *Mario Galaxy - Object Settings*.
-This will ad an geometry node you can set in the paths modifer settings.
-Set *PointID* and the modifier name to the point you want to have the settings (a marker will be visible in the 3D View)
+To get more point settings for an extra ordinary path, click on **Add complex Point Settings**.

 The Path ID is defined here.
 If you add a new path, you must enter a new ID here: